-Sometimes an environment can provide some extra push to get through to the next section of the song, or the next song.
-There was an old, not so nice but cozy concrete house on River Road in San Marcos, Texas.
+Sometimes an environment can provide some extra push to get through to the next section of the song or the next song.
+There was an old, not so lovely but cozy concrete house on River Road in San Marcos, Texas.
 I had moved in around November 1st, 2001, which gave me exactly two weeks to get some ideas down.
-November of 2001 brought historic flooding to the area, and I became homeless on November 15th of that year.
+November of 2001 brought historic flooding to the area, and I became homeless on November 15th.

-We’d spend the night at Motel 6, with my roommate’s family or with other friends.
-Often I’d just brave the cold and stay at the house.
-Using a single orange extension cable from the house next door, I’d plug up a desk lamp, a space heater and my monstrous (for 2002) computer.
-Often I’d volunteer to stay at the house alone, while my roommate David stayed elsewhere.
+We'd spend the night at Motel 6, with my roommate's family or with other friends.
+Often I'd just brave the cold and stay at the house.
+Using a single orange extension cable from the home next door, I'd plug up a desk lamp, a space heater, and my monstrous (for 2002) computer.
+Often I'd volunteer to stay at the house alone, while my roommate David stayed elsewhere.
 This allowed me time and room to get some of these tracks right.
-Once the trailer he purchased with FEMA money arrived I moved back and forth between the trailer and the house to write and record demos of these tracks.
-I remember being really low on energy and purposely saving energy throughout the day in order to get it right in night time recordings.
+Once the trailer he purchased with FEMA money arrived, I moved back and forth between the trailer and the house to write and record these tracks' demos.
+I remember being really low on energy and purposely saving energy throughout the day to get it right in nighttime recordings.
 Some of these tracks were in the works well before the Blanco River charged its way up into that concrete house at 2104 River Road.

-Little did I know, another flood was coming in June of 2002, which would knock us out of that house permanently.
-Eventually I'd end up putting my music on hold, more or less, until early Summer of 2003 when I moved into an apartment on the square in San Marcos, Texas.
+Little did I know, another flood was coming in June of 2002, which would permanently knock us out of that house.
+Eventually, I'd end up putting my music on hold, more or less, until early Summer of 2003 when I moved into an apartment on the square in San Marcos, Texas.
 I met Artist/Bassist Bret Nix, Drummer Jim Watson and I already knew Bassist Todd Landrum.
 In fact, Todd contributed vocals to the original demo of Running Low.